 CAREER TRANSACTIONS – Signed by New Orleans to a five-year contract (UFA-Bal.), 3/15/12; Signed by Baltimore to a five-year contract, 7/26/07; Selected in the first round (29th overall) of the 2007 NFL Draft by the Baltimore Ravens.

-HONORS – 2013: Pro Bowl; 2011: Pro Bowl; 2007: Pro Football Weekly/PFWA All-Rookie Team.
+HONORS – 2011: Pro Bowl; 2007: Pro Football Weekly/PFWA All-Rookie Team.

 2012 – Started all 16 games at left guard in his first season with the Saints.
-A member of the line that helped the Saints rank second in the NFL in net yards per game (410.9), first in passing and provided excellent protection for Brees, surrendering only 26 sacks, tied for third-lowest in the league.
-2011 – Started all 10 regular season games and both postseason contests he appeared in, missing six games due to a toe injury.
-Earned his first Pro Bowl selection.
-Helped block for Ray Rice, who set a franchise-record with 15 total TDs and a career-high 1,364 rushing yards.
-2010 – Started all 16 regular season games and both postseason contests at left guard…Selected as a Pro Bowl alternate for the second consecutive year…Helped protect Joe Flacco, allowing him to set career-highs in passing yards, touchdowns and rating.
+A member of the line that helped the Saints offense rank second in the NFL in net yards per game (410.9), first in passing and provided excellent protection for QB Drew Brees, surrendering only 26 sacks, tied for the third-lowest total in the league.
+2011 – Started all 10 games he appeared in, missing six due to a toe injury…Started both postseason games at left guard…Earned his first Pro Bowl selection…Helped block for Ray Rice, who set a franchise-record with 15 total TDs and a career-high 1,364 rushing yards.
+2010 – Started all 16 regular season games at left guard…Opened both postseason games…Selected as a Pro Bowl alternate for the second consecutive year…Helped protect Joe Flacco, allowing him to set career-highs in passing yards, touchdowns and rating.
 2009 – Started all 16 regular season games and two postseason contests at left guard…Selected as a Pro Bowl alternate…Helped the Ravens set a franchise record for TDs scored in a season and post the second-highest yardage total in franchise history.
-2008 – Started all 16 regular season games and three postseason contests at left guard…Part of a line that allowed the second-fewest sacks in club history…Helped pave the way for the Ravens to rush for 2,376 yards and then-franchise record 20 rushing TDs.
-2007 – Played in all 16 games with 12 starts at right guard as a rookie…Named Pro Football Weekly/PFWA All-Rookie…One of three Ravens rookies to start on the line that season…Started first career contest at San Francisco, Oct.
+2008 – Started all 16 regular season games and three postseason contests at left guard…Part of a line that allowed the second-fewest sacks in club history…Helped pave the way for then-franchise record 20 rushing TDs.
+2007 – Played in all 16 games with 12 starts at right guard as a rookie…Named Pro Football Weekly/PFWA All-Rookie…One of three Ravens rookies to start on the offensive line that season…Started his first career contest at San Francisco, Oct.
 7.